Financial Policies and Procedures Manual

-- When cash is collected at events there will be at least two people counting and counter signing the petty cash slip (piece of paper to say how much collected and when and how) which the CFO will agree to the accounting records at the month end.
+- When cash is collected at events there will be at least two people counting and counter signing the income form which the CFO will agree to the accounting records at the month end.

 - At least two people should be involved in handling and recording any money received.

-- Collections boxes must be individually numbered and their issue and return recorded.
+- Collection boxes must be individually numbered and their issue and return recorded.

 - All collection boxes should be sealed before use to that it is apparent if they have been opened before their return.

 - All collections should be regularly opened and counted by two people.